AhmadKSaleh/MouseHeatmap/README.md

 `python3 heatmap_show.py`

 `fake_mouse.py` functions like the `pyautogui` module, except every action does not control your mouse, it instead just changes the numbers of a variable.

+To remove all past recordings, just delete the `mouse.re` file.